Landscaper marketing that books the right design-build and maintenance work

 Same monthly ad budget regardless of season

-Spending $2,500 per month in January generates maybe 3 leads because nobody is planning outdoor projects in the middle of winter.
-That same $2,500 in April, when search volume peaks and every homeowner on the block is thinking about their yard, cannot capture the full demand.
-You waste budget during slow months and lose leads during peak months to competitors who surge their spending when it matters.
-Over a full year, flat monthly budgets waste 25 to 35% of total ad spend compared to seasonal pacing.
+$2,500 in January generates maybe three leads because nobody is planning outdoor projects in winter.
+The same $2,500 in April cannot capture the full demand when search volume peaks.
+Flat monthly budgets waste 25 to 35% of total ad spend versus seasonal pacing.

 2